-The United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM), at its seventh session, called for the development of mechanisms for Member States to develop capacity to address the legal and policy matters that have an impact on the collection, dissemination and application of geospatial information.
-This is the first in a series of regional training events on Legal and Policy Frameworks for Geospatial Information Management planned by the Secretariat of UN-GGIM, United Nations Statistics Division.
-The workshop aims to raise awareness, introduce and educate participants on concepts and practical approaches which the participants should find helpful in their daily work.
+The United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM) recognized the need to develop mechanism to improve the capacity of national geospatial information authorities (national surveying and mapping agencies) to address the legal and policy considerations that have an impact on the availability, accessibility and application of geospatial information.
+This International Workshop is the first in a series of regional peer-to-peer learning events on Legal and Policy Frameworks for Geospatial Information Management aimed to raise awareness, introduce and inform participants on practical approaches that participants should find helpful in their daily work.
 The goal was for both providers and consumers of geospatial information to be better aware and informed on how a country's legal and policy framework impacts geospatial information management.